diwic/shmem-ipc/README.md

 Communication between processes using shared memory.

+== When is this crate useful? ==

+ * When the data transferred is large, and
+ * performance or latency is crucial, and
+ * you run Linux.

+A typical use case could be audio/video streaming.

+Don't need maximum performance and minimal latency?
+Try [D-Bus](https://docs.rs/dbus/).

+Transferring small amounts of data?
+Then a [unix socket](https://doc.rust-lang.org/std/os/unix/net/struct.UnixStream.html) is easier to set up and has similar performance.

-This crate uses memfd sealing to ensure safety between untrusted processes, and therefore, it works only on Linux.
+As for Linux, this crate uses memfd sealing to ensure safety between untrusted processes, and ringbuffer signaling is done using eventfd for best performance.
+These two features are Linux only.

+== Getting started ==

-You might want to start in the `sharedring` module, which sets up a lock-free ringbuffer between untrusted processes.
+You probably want to start in the `sharedring` module, which sets up a lock-free ringbuffer between untrusted processes.
 Another useful function is `mem::oneshot` for a scenario where you write data once and make it available for reading afterwards.
-The `mem` and `ringbuf` contain building blocks that might be useful in other use cases.
+The `mem` and `ringbuf` modules contain building blocks that might be useful in other use cases.

+The downside of using memfd based shared memory is that you need to set it up by transferring file descriptors, using some other way of communication.
+Using [D-Bus](https://docs.rs/dbus/) would be the standard way of doing that - it's also possible using [unix sockets](https://crates.io/crates/uds).

 There is also a client/server example in the `examples` directory that can help you get started.
 Enjoy!

+== License ==

+The code is Apache 2.0 / MIT dual licensed.
+Any code submitted in Pull Requests, discussions or issues are assumed to have this license, unless explicitly stated otherwise.